Aare Seeland mobil: History

 The legal merger of the transport companies in Aare Seeland mobil AG had long been preceded by company agreements between individual companies.
 The Langenthal-Jura Railway (Langenthal-Jura-Bahn; LJB) was opened in 1907 and it also provided the operational management of the Langenthal–Melchnau-Bahn (lit.
 'Langenthal-Melchnau Railway'; LMB), which was opened in 1917.
 The Solothurn-Niederbipp Railway (Solothurn-Niederbipp-Bahn, SNB), which opened in 1918 also immediately agreed to cooperate with the LJB.
 The LJB and the LMB formally merged in 1958 to form the Oberaargau-Jura Railways (Oberaargau-Jura-Bahnen; OJB).
 The cooperation with the SNB increased and the isolated Biel-Täuffelen-Ins Railway (Biel-Täuffelen-Ins-Bahn; BTI) began cooperating with the two companies in 1960.

 The cooperation was put on a new footing on 5 April 1984 as a contractual agreement for a joint operation under the name Oberaargau-Solothurn-Seeland-Transport (OSST) between OJB, SNB, BTI, the Oberaargauische Automobilkurse (OAK), the Ligerz-Tessenberg-Bahn (a funicular railway; LTB) and the Bielersee-Schifffahrts-Gesellschaft (Lake Biel Ferry Company; BSG).
 OSST, which was formed on a contractual basis, became the de facto predecessor of the company legally merged under the name Aare Seeland mobil AG (asm).
 Before the merger, the OJB had changed its name for the last time to Regionalverkehr Oberaargau AG (RVO) on 2 July 1990.

 In 1999, RVO, SNB, BTI and OAK merged retroactively into a single public company, usually called Aare Seeland mobil (asm), with effect from 1 January 1999.
 OSST partner LTB was also merged into asm in 2003, with retroactive effect from 1 January 2003.

 The BSG continues to be a cooperating partner in asm, while being legally independent.

 Company form

-Legally Aare Seeland Mobil AG is called "Regionalverkehr Oberaargau AG (RVO)" (davor "Oberaargau-Jura-Bahnen (OJB) (Melchnau-Langenthal-Niederbipp)"), the share capital of which was increased as a result of the mergers.
+Legally Aare Seeland Mobil AG is called "Regionalverkehr Oberaargau AG (RVO)" (earlier "Oberaargau-Jura-Bahnen (OJB) (Melchnau-Langenthal-Niederbipp)"), the share capital of which was increased as a result of the mergers.
 The capital increase and the name change took effect on 28 June with entry in the commercial register and retroactive effect as of 1 January 1999.
 The Solothurn-Niederbipp-Bahn (SNB) in Solothurn, the Biel-Täuffelen-Ins-Bahn AG in Täuffelen and the Oberaargauische Automobilkurse AG (OAK) in Wangen an der Aare were taken over—these three joint stock companies took part in the merger and became inactive and were deleted from the respective commercial registers in January 2003.

 A further capital increase became effective on 2 July 2003 with entry into the commercial register, under which the Ligerz-Tessenberg-Bahn AG (LTB) in Ligerz was retroactively taken over by asm on 1 January.